ec-europa/toolkit/docs/upgrading.md

 This screencast explains how to upgrade a subsite-starterkit based project to the composer package based toolkit.
-To complete the upgrade you need to execute the 5 steps listed below.
-After the upgrade you might have to fix some files that can be altered by the upgrade.
+To complete the upgrade you need to execute the 5 steps listed below in the upgrade steps.
+After the upgrade you might have to fix some files that may have been altered by the upgrade script.
 It is best to use a dedicated branch for the upgrade so your master branch stays unaffected until the pull request has been merged into the master of reference.
+If your project has no real customizations to Phing targets or the subsite-starterkit provided composer files you should not encounter any problems.

----
+### Upgrade guide

 #### Up-to-date branch